 But why doesn’t Allah make each one self-explanatory without need for the other statement?

 Because both statements are considered words of Allah, we should take the words of Allah as a total entity wherein no part can stand on its own without referring to the whole.

-In the light of this, we can also understand the sayings of some scholars who said that the whole Quran is treated as one verse.
+We can therefore also understand the sayings of scholars who said that the whole Quran is treated as one verse.

 I hope this answer is helpful.
 Please remain in touch.